kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 3 - Award/Sprint 3 - Running a Successful Evaluation.md

 In agile environments, where collaboration, adaptability, and working software are paramount, evaluation criteria should reward vendors who demonstrate team maturity, technical fluency, and alignment with end-user needs preferably in real time through oral presentations or working prototypes.

 ---
+## APPENDIX A: Comparative Evaluation Model for RFPs

+### I. Introduction: A model for comparative evaluation of vendor proposals.

+### II.
+Evaluation Methodology: Use comparative assessments across multiple stages to determine best fit.

+### III.
+Evaluation Characteristics

+* No scoring required
+* Focuses on relative merit
+* Narrative-based justifications

+### IV.
+Evaluation Stages & Criteria

+#### 1\.
+White Paper Evaluation

+* Past Experience
+* Technical Understanding
+* Team Qualifications

+#### 2\.
+Oral Presentation / Technical Challenge

+* Demonstrated Solutions
+* Problem Solving
+* Team Dynamics

+#### 3\.
+Draft PWS and Pricing

+* Alignment with Goals
+* Risk Mitigation
+* QA Processes
+* Cost-Effectiveness

+### V. Evaluation Flow

+* Use white paper to screen vendors
+* Compare solutions during oral presentations
+* Select final vendor based on relative merit and alignment with goals

+### VI.
+Additional Considerations

+* Require verifiable data
+* Allow narrative rationale for selections
+* Focus on value and mission impact

+---

+## APPENDIX B: Best-Value Trade-Off Evaluation Model for RFPs

+### I. Introduction

+A model for best-value (adjectival) evaluation of vendor proposals, used to assess proposal merit based on how well offerors meet predefined criteria and requirements.

+### II.
+Evaluation Methodology

+Apply adjectival ratings to each evaluation factor based on proposal quality, alignment with requirements, and risk.
+Use narrative justifications to support ratings and facilitate trade-off decisions.

+### III.
+Adjectival Ratings

+* Excellent – Exceeds requirements with significant strengths and low risk
+* Good – Meets requirements with some strengths and low to moderate risk
+* Acceptable – Adequately meets requirements with no significant strengths or weaknesses; moderate risk
+* Marginal – Fails to clearly meet requirements or contains weaknesses; high risk
+* Unacceptable – Fails to meet one or more key requirements; not eligible for award

+### IV.
+Evaluation Stages & Criteria

+#### 1\.
+White Paper Evaluation

+* Past Experience
+* Technical Understanding
+* Team Qualifications

+#### 2\.
+Oral Presentation / Technical Challenge

+* Demonstrated Solutions
+* Problem Solving
+* Team Dynamics

+#### 3\.
+Draft PWS and Pricing

+* Alignment with Goals
+* Risk Mitigation
+* QA Processes
+* Cost-Effectiveness

+### V. Evaluation Flow

+* Evaluate white papers using adjectival ratings
+* Conduct oral presentations or technical challenges
+*
+* Review Draft PWS and pricing for realism and value
+* Select vendor offering the best combination of ratings, strengths, and overall value

+### VI.
+Additional Considerations

+* Use clearly defined rating definitions and evaluation criteria
+* Require narrative rationale for all ratings
+* Calibrate evaluators to ensure consistency
+* Ratings may be adjusted based on new information or clarification
+* Maintain focus on measurable value and mission impact

+---
 ## Negotiating with Vendors